Taichung Municipal Taichung First Senior High School: Overview

 The admission of Taichung First Senior High School is extremely competitive.
 Less than top 1% of scorers on the Basic Competence Test for Junior High School Students receive admission.
 A portion of graduates go on to attend university in Taiwan as well as worldwide, including the Massachusetts Institute of Technology, Stanford University, and the University of California, Berkeley.
 For many international science and math competitions such as the International Mathematics Olympiad, the International Geography Olympiad, the International Physics Olympiad, the International Biology Olympiad, the Intel Science Fair, the International Chemistry Olympiad, the International Earth Science Olympiad, etc., students from TCFSH are regularly chosen to represent Taiwan.

 History

 Taichung First Senior High School was founded by elite members of gentry in Taichung, including Lin Lie-tang, Lin Hsien-tang, Lin Hsiung-cheng, Tsai Lien-fang, and Koo Hsien-jung, and classes began on 1 May 1915, on the grounds of the former Taichung Elementary School.
 During Japanese rule, Taichung First Senior High School was the only school to admit Taiwanese students, as the two other high schools in Taiwan at the time accepted Japanese students exclusively.
 At its founding, Taichung First Senior High School employed only Japanese academic administrators, and enrollment was capped at 600 students.
-A student protest in 1927 led to 36 explusions, and the voluntary withdrawals of over a dozen other pupils.
+A student protest in 1927 led to 36 expulsions, and the voluntary withdrawals of over a dozen other pupils.